Getting Started: Training Plans

 Intro to Stryd Training Plan

-Stryd’s two-week ‘Intro’ plan will introduce you to power concepts and metrics AND help to properly establish your Critical Power while teaching you how to maintain your Critical Power throughout your training!
+The two-week Stryd ‘Intro’ plan will introduce you to power concepts and metrics AND help to properly establish your Critical Power while teaching you how to maintain your Critical Power throughout your training!

 It has a variety of durations and intensities to keep it interesting and a time trial at the end to build off of.
 It is also a great way to build up after a period of time off.